College Catalog

 In addition to offering traditional classroom instruction, the College also offers classes in non-traditional formats and at non-traditional times.
 All courses use the college’s LMS to support learning through online assignments and/or posted course information.

 The College currently requires no additional fees related to verification of student identification in courses using the Learning Management System (currently OpenLMS).
-The student’s identification is verified through the LDAP Authentication system each time the student enters the system.
-In addition, while completing instructional activities on the system, biometric and facial recognition technology is used to validate a student’s identity.
+The student’s identification is verified through the SAML Authentication system each time the student enters the system.
 A proctoring system is also available for instructor use.

 Hybrid Courses